Strategic Investment Fund

 Guidance for applicants

-The following sections are mandatory for all proposals, and the following guidance is provided on how to effectively address these criteria:
+The following sections are mandatory for all proposals, and the following guidance is provided on how to effectively address the SIF criteria:

 The Faculty’s refreshed strategic plan, Building the Future: 2021-2026, outlines four pillars (Education, Research, Organization and Partnerships) that provide an organizing framework for its goals and strategies.
 Proposals must align with at least one pillar and advance one or more of the strategies under that pillar.
 Applicants must specify the pillar(s) and strategy(ies) that their project aligns with and explain how the project’s activities and/or outcomes will advance the Faculty’s strategic goals.

-Applicants must consider and describe how their project will support culture transformation by promoting equity, diversity, inclusion and anti-racism/anti-oppression as foundations for systemic and behavioural change.
+Applicants must ensure that throughout the proposal, they describe how their project will support culture transformation by promoting equity, diversity, inclusion and anti-racism/anti-oppression as foundations for systemic and behavioural change.
 The project should integrate principles of EDI in its execution (e.g., project team, student engagement, collaborative partners, community engagement) and outcomes (e.g., intended beneficiaries).
-Relevant frameworks and policies are available for review and the REDI Office is available for consultation.
+Relevant frameworks and policies are available for review here and the REDI Office is available for consultation.
+Additionally, applicants are encouraged to review and work through the strategic equity and anti-racism (StEAR) framework and the Activating Inclusion Toolkit.

-Applicants must consider and describe how their project will contribute to the Faculty’s commitments to reconciliation, decolonization and Indigenization.
+Applicants must ensure that throughout the proposal, they describe how their project will contribute to the Faculty’s commitments to reconciliation, decolonization and Indigenization.
 In addition, applicants should articulate how they situate themselves in relation to Indigenous engagement and their role in advancing truth and reconciliation.
 Applicants should review the Faculty’s response to the Truth and Reconciliation Commission Calls to Action and UBC’s Indigenous Strategic Plan.
-As appropriate, applicants should seek advice from the UBC Indigenous Research Support Initiative, the Office of Indigenous Strategic Initiatives and the REDI Office.
+As appropriate, applicants should seek advice from the UBC Indigenous Research Support Initiative, the Office of Indigenous Strategic Initiatives and/or the REDI Office.

 • Exploring the experiences and perspectives of Indigenous students, faculty or staff.
 This may include topics such as curriculum, admissions, the learning environment, faculty experiences and practices, the practice environment, learner well-being, pedagogical approaches, and health equity, as well as other aspects of health training and research.